KennthShang/PhaBOX/README.md

 This is the source code of our website [PhaBOX2](https://phage.ee.cityu.edu.hk).

+For large-scale sequencing data, please download this local version and use more threads to speed up the program.

 <a name="news"></a>
 ## ⌛️&nbsp; News